Add Secrets to Connect to Third Party Providers

 With secrets, you can:

-• Securely manage API keys required for custom components to authenticate
+• Securely manage API keys required for custom components to authenticate without hard coding them in pipeline YAMLs.

-• Manage both development and production API keys
+• Manage both development and production API keys.

 Secrets create environment variables whose names you specify in the component's code to store API keys.
 You can create multiple secrets for one provider, such as one for a development key and another for a production key.
 This makes it possible to easily swap keys in the pipeline configuration.